AubidaNaalwa/Assignment/README.md

 - you have a 5 failed Attempts to logIn, after that your Account will be Banned.
 - you can SignIn with Existing Account.
 - you can Sign Up with new Account.
+- you can Sign Out after Loging in.

+### Handling Fail sinin /signup :
+- if you try to sign with wrong Password you will get notefied about that and ,also you just have a 6 attempts to sign in with wrong password.
+- if you insert an invalid Email you will be notefied .
+- if you try to Access with missing fields you will be notefied.
+- if you try to sign up with Existing Account you will be notefied.